-The California Coastal Commission (CCC) added two special conditions to the Point Arguello Project's Coastal Development Permit (CDP), when it considered approval of the permit on appeal.
-Special Condition No. 1 requires the permittee to provide \$1 million to Santa Barbara County, an amount that would be credited as meeting the permittee's first three payments to Santa Barbara County's Coastal Resources Enhancement Fund.
+The California Coastal Commission (CCC) added two special conditions to the Point Arguello Project's Coastal Development Permit (CDP), when it considered approval of the permit on appeal (see permit conditions below).
+Of particular importance, Special Condition No. 1 requires the permittee to provide \$1 million to Santa Barbara County, an amount that would be credited as meeting the permittee's first three payments to Santa Barbara County's Coastal Resources Enhancement Fund.
 The permit condition earmarked use of the \$1 million as providing initial costs in implementing a public access program for the Hollister Ranch, which would include: